The most common styling mistake we see: wearing clothes that ignore your body's proportions. Once you know your body type, you shop with purpose.

-Understanding your shape affects every aspect of how you dress and shop for clothes.
+Understanding your shape changes how you dress and shop.

 Your body type influences:

-- How clothes fit - The same dress looks completely different on different body types
+- How clothes fit - The same dress looks different on every body type

-- What proportions work - Where to add volume, where to streamline
+- Proportions - Where to add volume, where to streamline

-- Shopping efficiency - Knowing which styles to gravitate toward saves hours
+- Shopping speed - Knowing which styles to reach for saves hours

-- Wardrobe cohesion - Building a closet full of pieces that actually work for you
+- Wardrobe cohesion - A closet full of pieces that work for you

 Identifying Your Body Type